caamaha/idpass/README.md

 It's been designed friendly to users.
 I have finished the basic functions and I am trying to use this to save my private information.

 By Soe.

+## Install
+Requirement:PHP 5 and MySQL.

+Clone this repository and edit config.php according to your situation.
+Then you can managed your privacy via index.php.

+## Usage
+Currently only have a Chinese interface, follow below instructions to managed privacy.

 # IDPass介绍